 There are millions of reasons companies need to get serious about data privacy—and that’s no exaggeration.

-Last year, Google was slapped with a $57 million fine after violating the European Union’s data privacy law.
+Recently, Google was slapped with a $57 million fine after violating the European Union’s data privacy law.
 The General Data Protection Regulation (GDPR), which went into effect in May 2018, has strict rules for companies that collect, process, and store the personal data of EU citizens.
 The law requires explicit and informed consent before using personal data, and more transparency around what a company is doing with the data.

 New legislation in California is another sign the Wild West days of data privacy are coming to a close.
-On January 1, 2020, the California Consumer Protection Act (CCPA) went into effect, requiring organizations to disclose what personal data they collect and how they will use it.
+In 2020, the California Consumer Protection Act (CCPA) went into effect, requiring organizations to disclose what personal data they collect and how they will use it.
 The law applies to any company that collects personal data of California residents, even if the business isn’t located in California.
 Some companies, including Microsoft and Mozilla (the maker of web browser Firefox), are applying CCPA rights to U.S. residents nationwide, rather than just Californians.

 In many ways, CCPA is modelled after GDPR.
 Both sets of regulations give the customer control over their data, including the right to access and delete it, and to know with whom the data is being shared.
 One key difference is that with GDPR, even small companies have to comply with most of the regulations, whereas CCPA is geared to large organizations: it requires businesses to have $25 million or more in annual revenue, or possess the personal information of 50,000 or more consumers for the law to be enforced.